ja1dan/ja1dan/README.md

 - [Mavalry](https://github.com/ajaidan0/mavalry) | The ultimate iOS Customization tweak.
 - [NoMoreScrollstoTop](https://github.com/ajaidan0/nomorescrollstotop) | A tweak to remove scrollsToTop from most apps.
+- [ReachOptions](https://github.com/ajaidan0/reachoptions) | A tweak to add a menu and let you run actions from reachability.
 - [Cadmus](https://github.com/official-aurora/cadmus) | A framework to make iOS Development easier.